leorod90/Per_Diem/README.md

 npm test

 ### Test Coverage
--User interaction testing for key screens
+- User interaction testing for key screens
--Utility function testing (Date utilities, etc.)
+- Utility function testing (Date utilities, etc.)
--Mock API responses for reliable testing
+- Mock API responses for reliable testing

 ## Known Issues
 ### React Native

 #### Time Interval Inconsistency:
--The app displays "30-minute intervals" in some places and "15 minutes" in others.
+- The app displays "30-minute intervals" in some places and "15 minutes" in others.
 This needs to be standardized across the UI.

 ### Backend/Swagger API

 #### Day Numbering Inconsistency:

--The get day API uses day numbering (0-6)
+- The get day API uses day numbering (0-6)
--The get all API uses day numbering (1-7)
+- The get all API uses day numbering (1-7)
-T-his inconsistency causes issues with displaying correct closed dates
+- This inconsistency causes issues with displaying correct closed dates

 #### Data Quality Issues:

--The get all endpoint returns an empty object -Duplicate entry for Friday in the response
+- The get all endpoint returns an empty object
+- Duplicate entry for Friday in the response

 #### Documentation Errors: